What’s it all about?

 - Clapham locals can take their pick of the area’s many large supermarkets, but the Venn Street Market next to Clapham Common Tube station is the only place to go for quality foods and produce.
-Stalls include the Portland Scallop Co, an independent fishmongers selling line caught seafood from Chesil Beach in Dorset, and The Borough Cheese Company.
+Stalls include The Borough Cheese Company, Oshpaz and Olive & Co.

-- Cafe junkies should find time to visit artisan bakery Breads Etcetera, specialist coffee house The Black Lab, and sample the mouth watering pastries at Esca deli.
+- Cafe junkies should find time to visit specialist coffee house The Black Lab.

 - The Library Building on Clapham High Street is a new addition to the area and has a fantastic library and health centre on the ground floor.

 - Clapham Leisure Centre has a swimming pool and runs over 50 group exercise classes a week.
 There is also a well-equipped PureGym on the High Street

 Sitting proudly in the centre of the area, the 89 hectare Clapham Common is great for sun worshippers, dog walkers and frisbee flingers alike, with a packed calendar of events to enjoy in the summer months.
 One of the largest open spaces in London, the common boasts a number of different playing fields, a playgroup for children, paddling pool and a Grade II listed bandstand.
 The community group Friends of Clapham Common plays an important role in maintaining the common’s recreational facilities and biodiversity.